Ryamille/Election_Analysis/README.md

 ## Overview of Election Audit
 Overview of Election Audit: Explain the purpose of this election audit analysis.
-The purpose of this analysis was to tally all the votes for each candidate and county.
-Showing the results of total votes and vote percentage.
+The purpose of this analysis was to tally the total number of votes for each candidate and county as well as show the vote percentage.

 ## Resources
 - Data Source: election_results.csv